 Symptoms of CDI can vary.
-Some people are asymptomatic carriers.
-Diarrhea is the most common symptom; it is usually watery and rarely bloody and may be associated with crampy abdominal pain.
+Diarrhea is the most common symptom; it is usually watery and, rarely, bloody, and may be associated with crampy abdominal pain.
 Associated symptoms are feeling poorly, fever, nausea and vomiting.
-Signs of severe disease include fever and abdominal tenderness.
+Signs of severe disease include fever and abdominal distension and/or tenderness.

 While antibiotics are effective in treating most cases of CDI, the symptoms recur after the end of treatment in 10-20% of cases.
 This is called recurrent CDI and usually occurs 1–2 weeks after stopping treatment.
 After a recurrence, the chance of further recurrences goes up to 40-60%, perhaps because one is using an antibiotic to treat a disease caused by antibiotics.
-We presume that the colonic bacteria have not had a chance to recolonize.
+We presume that the normal colonic bacteria have not had a chance to recolonize.
 A common treatment is to give vancomycin in a pulsed regimen – taking it one day but then skipping a day, and increasing the number of days between doses.
 Perhaps this allows the normal bacteria to return on the “off antibiotic” days.
-The probiotic Saccharomyces boulardii can sometimes decrease recurrences when used with an antibiotic.
 The most effective treatment, however, is fecal microbiota transplant, also known as stool transplant.
-In studies, it has been effective in over 91% of patients who received the treatment, but no controlled trials have been performed yet.
+In studies, it has been effective in over 90% of patients who received the treatment, and has been proven effective with several randomized controlled trials.

 Author(s) and Publication Date(s)